isabella232/nudm-hack/README.md

 The above-mentioned list is a summary of our suggestions, but for our real suggestions, please see the suggestions document.
 You van view this excel sheet by downloadin the repository and opening suggestions.xslx.
 It is not expected that all (or even any) of the suggestions will get done, as they are in no particular order, but f you choose to solve the challenge of **match volunteers with organizations and vice versa**, in some other way, go at it!
 It will be more impressive if you get a few things done really well, rather than trying to do it all.
 However, if you can get it all done, and do it well then that’s cool too.
 Just make sure you follow our number one rule, HAVE FUN!

-Another thing to keep in mind besides having fun is to keep the ‘hack-a-thon’ mentality.
+Another thing to keep in mind besides having fun is to keep the ‘tech challenge' mentality.
 This means the things you learn in school about security, complete features, and edge cases - erase from your mind.
 No need to consider those or things like login unless you really want to handle it.

 ## <a name="glossary">**Huh?
 Can someone please define what is a Volunteer/Opportunity Recommendation?**